abishekpure/Kaiburr-Tasks/Task 6/README.md

-The Myers-Briggs Type Indicator (MBTI®) is an instrument published by CPP, Inc. designed to determine a respondent’s preferences in how they see the world and make decisions, based on four pairings stemming from Carl Jung’s theory of psychological types.
+The Myers-Briggs Type Indicator (MBTI) is an instrument published by CPP, Inc. designed to determine a respondent’s preferences in how they see the world and make decisions, based on four pairings stemming from Carl Jung’s theory of psychological types.